« Previous Page

 problems many older adults have.
 Changes in behavior also could be signs of

-Drinking or abusing medicine or drugs often starts after a big
+Drinking or misusing medicine or drugs often starts after a big

 change in your life.
 Retiring, the death of a spouse or good friend, leaving

-your home, and being diagnosed with a disease all can trigger substance abuse.
+your home, and being diagnosed with a disease all can trigger substance use problems.

 If a life-changing event happens to you or a loved one, watch for signs of drug

-Treatment for alcohol or drug abuse in older adults is the same
+Treatment for alcohol or drug use problems in older adults is the same

 treatment as for younger people.